Clean your Signs

 Removing Grime & Sprinkler Deposits

-Yes, I know it’s a simple thing, but maintaining your signs by cleaning them periodically, approximately once or twice a year can drastically increase the lifetime of your sign.
-Signs are made of various materials but mostly aluminum, plastic or metal.
-So, for hard water spots caused by sprinklers can appear on flat, otherwise shiny surfaces.
+It’s an incredibly simple task, but maintaining your signs by cleaning them periodically (approximately once or twice a year) can drastically increase the lifetime of your sign.
+Signs are made of various materials but most are aluminum, plastic or metal.
+For example, hard water spots caused by sprinklers can appear on flat, otherwise shiny surfaces.
 CLR works wonderfully to not only clean hard water deposits, but other blemishes caused by the elements that may occur on your sign face.

-Animals like squirrels, birds, mice, spiders, lizards, snails, etc. like warm places and electrical signs are a magnet for these critters, especially in colder climates, or in the later months when the temperature drops.
-Periodically go out and clean out any nests or burrows that these guys have made inside your letters or sign cabinets.
+Animals like squirrels, birds, mice, spiders, lizards, and snails like warm places and electrical signs are a magnet for these critters.
+This is especially true in colder climates, or in the later months when the temperature drops.
+You can maintain your sign by going out and cleaning any nests or burrows that these guys have made inside your letters or sign cabinets.

 Check your Sign at Night